istio/istio.io/content/docs/setup/kubernetes/upgrading-istio/index.md

 The `RbacConfig` is deprecated due to a [bug](https://github.com/istio/istio/issues/8825).
 You must migrate to `ClusterRbacConfig` if you are currently using `RbacConfig`.
 The bug reduces the scope of the object to be namespace-scoped in some cases.
-The `ClusterRbacConfig` follows the exact same specification as the `RbacConfig` but with correct cluster scope implementation.
+The `ClusterRbacConfig` follows the exact same specification as the `RbacConfig` but with the correct cluster scope implementation.

 To automate the migration, we developed the `convert_RbacConfig_to_ClusterRbacConfig.sh` script.
 The script is included in the [Istio installation package](/docs/setup/kubernetes/download-release).